kulbir-ahluwalia/Buoy_segmentation/README.md

 # Buoy_segmentation for 1D gaussian
-To detect the yellow buoy, open a terminal and run:
+To detect the yellow buoy, open a terminal and run:-
 ```
 python3 generate1DBinaryVideo_yellow.py
 ```

-To detect the orange buoy, open a terminal and run:
+To detect the orange buoy, open a terminal and run:-
 ```
 python3 generate1DBinaryVideo_orange.py
 ```

-To detect the green buoy, open a terminal and run:
+To detect the green buoy, open a terminal and run:-
 ```
 python3 generate1DBinaryVideo_green.py
 ```

 ## Dataset generation
-To extract the RGB values corresponding to pixels of a particular colour:
+To extract the RGB values corresponding to pixels of a particular colour:-
 ```
 cd Code/Dataset_generation
 python3 extract_pixel_values.py